section-engineering-education/engineering-education/cv_lines.md

 Just like before the X-dimension represents the $\theta$ values in the range $0$ to $180$ degrees and the Y-dimension represents the $\rho$ values with 0 being halfway.

-You will notice that this looks a lot like the desmos plot.
-Which should make sense.
+You will notice that this looks a lot like the desmos plot , which should make sense.
 The main difference is that it is flipped, this is because matrices/images store the $(0,0)$ entry at the top left corner and then going down and to the right gives higher entry.
 So this image means the same thing as the desmos plot, but when we show it, it looks flipped.